polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 The uniqueness constraint of the identifier is important.
 If a collision occurs when trying to move the resource to another server, the resource cannot be migrated in a way that preserves the references to it.
 One way to ensure the uniqueness of the identifier is to use a hash function on the resource itself.
-Combining this has with a cryptographically strong nonce, then hashing the result of concatenating the nonce and the hash of the resource should yield a unique identifier.
+Combining this hash with a cryptographically strong nonce, then hashing the result of concatenating the nonce and the hash of the resource should yield a unique identifier.

 The URI for resource addressing with relative roots is formatted as follows: